Skip to content

 vSAN Encryption Information

 You can confirm that the vSAN has encryption enabled by navigating to Nodes> Node 1> Drives and then double-clicking on the first drive in the list.
-There is a checkbox for encryption.
-If it is encrypted, it will be checked.
+The Encrypted checkbox is checked if the Vsan is encrypted.

 • Encryption for the vSAN is configured during the initial installation only.